 Dislocated thumb could rule Courtney Lawes out of England’s tour to Australia

-Northampton star was hurt during Saints’ European Challenge Cup defeat against Gloucester.
+The Northampton star was hurt during Saints’ European Challenge Cup defeat against Gloucester

 Courtney Lawes could be a doubt for England’s summer tour of Australia after suffering a dislocated thumb.